Kris Jenner Excited About Kylie’s Pregnancy? How The ‘KUWTK’ Momager Can Cash In On Daughter’s Baby Drama

 Kris Jenner is reportedly thrilled that her 20-year-old daughter Kylie is pregnant.
 Not only will it give her a new grandchild, it will also bring in more cash to her growing Keeping Up With the Kardashians empire.

-For any regular mother, news that her young and unmarried daughter may be quite a shocker.
-But according to Radar Online, Kris Jenner has responded to Kylie’s pregnancy rumors like a true, ruthless businesswoman that she is.
+For any regular mother, news that her young and unmarried daughter may be pregnant is quite a shocker.
+But according to Radar Online, Kris Jenner has responded to Kylie’s pregnancy rumors like the true, ruthless businesswoman that she is.
 Sources say that the KUWTK momager is already planning how to maximize the drama and how a possible baby could further the Kardashian-Jenner brand.

 Kris reportedly wants to film every bit of her youngest daughter’s pregnancy and use the footage for Keeping Up With the Kardashians.
 Their reality show is currently celebrating its 10th year on television.
 For one decade now, the public has seen so many controversial and shocking things happen to the Kardashian-Jenner clan.
 From Kim’s 72-day marriage to Lamar Odom’s near-death encounter, and even Caitlyn’s transgender transition–the family has weathered it all, thanks to in part to Kris Jenner’s savvy media skills.